Hodge-Tate decomposition for non-smooth spaces: Eh-topology

 by the flatness of $U\ra X$ and the discussion in the Subsection \ref{blowup}.
 But by our choice of $U$, the intersection $U\bigcap X_1$ is exactly the whole space $U$, which by definition leads to the emptiness of $\Bl_{U\bigcap X_1}(U)$.
 Thus the intersection of $\Bl_{X_1}(X)$ with $p^{-1}(U)$ is empty, and the point $x$ is not contained in the image of $\pi$.

 At last, note that the claim leads to the following commutative diagram

-which shows that the map $(\bigcup_{i>1} X_i)\coprod X_1\ra X$ is also an \'eh-covering.
-Thus by induction on the number of components $n$, we get the result. \end{proof}

-Here we define a specific types of \'eh-covering. \begin{definition} For an \'eh-covering $f:X'\ra X$ between two rigid spaces, we say it is a $proper~\acute{e}h$-$covering$ if $f$ is proper, and there exists a nowhere dense analytic closed subset $Z_{red}\subset X_{red}$ such that
+which shows that the map $(\bigcup_{i>1} X_i)\coprod X_1\ra X$ is also an $\eh$-covering.
+Thus by induction on the number of components $n$, we get the result. \end{proof} Here we define a specific types of $\eh$-covering. \begin{definition} For an $\eh$-covering $f:X'\ra X$ of rigid spaces, we say it is a \emph{proper $\eh$-covering} if $f$ is proper, and there exists a nowhere dense analytic closed subset $Z_{\red}\subset X_{\red}$ such that

-is an isomorphism. \end{definition} As an example, a covering associated to a blowup for the center being nowhere dense is a proper \'eh-covering.
+is an isomorphism. \end{definition} As an example, a covering associated to a blowup for the center being nowhere dense is a proper $\eh$-covering.

-The idea of allowing blowups in the definition of \'eh site is to make all rigid spaces \'eh-locally smooth.
+The idea of allowing blowups in the definition of the $\eh$ site is to make all rigid spaces $\eh$-locally smooth.
 To make this explicit, we recall the Temkin's non-embedded disingularization: \begin{theorem}[\cite{Tem12}, 1.2.1, 5.2.2] Let $X$ be a generically reduced, quasi-compact rigid space over $\Spa(K)$.
-Then there exists a composition of finitely many smooth blowups $X_n\ra X_{n-1}\ra\cdots \ra X_0=X$, such that $X_n$ is smooth. \end{theorem} \begin{corollary}[Local smoothness] For any quasi-compact rigid space $X$, there exists a proper \'eh-covering $f:X'\ra X_{red}$ such that $X'$ is a smooth rigid space over $\Spa(K)$.
-Moreover, $f$ is a composition of finitely many coverings associated to smooth blowups. \end{corollary} \begin{proof} By the Temkin's result, we may let $X_n\ra \cdots \ra X_0=X_{red}$ be the blowup in that Theorem, such that the center of each $p_i:X_{i}\ra X_{i-1}$ is a smooth analytic subset $Z_{i-1}$ of $X_{i-1}$.
+Then there exists a composition of finitely many smooth blowups $X_n\ra X_{n-1}\ra\cdots \ra X_0=X$, such that $X_n$ is smooth. \end{theorem} \begin{corollary}[Local smoothness] For any quasi-compact rigid space $X$, there exists a proper $\eh$-covering $f:X'\ra X_{\red}$ such that $X'$ is a smooth rigid space over $\Spa(K)$.
+Moreover, $f$ is a composition of finitely many coverings associated to smooth blowups. \end{corollary} \begin{proof} By the Temkin's result, we may let $X_n\ra \cdots \ra X_0=X_{\red}$ be the blowup in that Theorem, such that the center of each $p_i:X_{i}\ra X_{i-1}$ is a smooth analytic subset $Z_{i-1}$ of $X_{i-1}$.
 Then by taking the composition of the covering associated to the blowup associated to each $p_i$, the map

-is a proper \'eh-covering, such that $X'$ is smooth.
+is a proper $\eh$-covering, such that $X'$ is smooth.
 So we get the result. \end{proof}